paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Trees & Graphs edc3401e06c044f29a2d714d20ffe185.md

 [Eager Prim's Minimum Spanning Tree Algorithm | Graph Theory](https://youtu.be/xq3ABa-px_g)

 The lazy implementation of Prim’s inserts `E` edges into the PQ.
 This results in each poll operation on the PQ to be `O(log(E))`.
-In the eager version, we maintain the idea that instead of adding edges to the PQ which could later become stale, that instead we should track `(node, edge)` key-value pairs that can easily be  updated and polled to determine the next best edge to add to the MST.
+In the eager version, we maintain the idea that instead of adding edges to the PQ which could later become stale, that instead, we should track `(node, edge)` key-value pairs that can easily be updated and polled to determine the next best edge to add to the MST.

-For this all to make sense there's a **key realization** that needs to happen and that is: for any MST with directed edges, each node is **paired with exactly one of its incoming edges** (except for the start node).
-One way to see this is on a MST with possibly multiple edges leaving a node, but only ever one edge entering a node.
+For this all to make sense there's a **key realisation** that needs to happen and that is: for any MST with directed edges, each node is **paired with exactly one of its incoming edges** (except for the start node).
+One way to see this is on an MST with possibly multiple edges leaving a node, but only ever one edge entering a node.

 ![Screenshot 2021-10-19 at 06.34.57.png](Trees%20&%20Graphs%20edc3401e06c044f29a2d714d20ffe185/Screenshot_2021-10-19_at_06.34.57.png)